5 Simple Tips for Cleaning and Curating Your Jewelry Box

 4. Edit Your Jewelry Collection

-After jewelry pieces needing servicing are put aside, it’s time to evaluate each item in your collection.
-Create three piles for each jewelry category you own:
+Once the pieces needing service are set aside, it’s time to evaluate your collection.
+Create three piles for each category:

-Maybe…. – “I feel attached to this and just can’t part with it, even though I don’t wear it.”
-Put these items in a special place in your jewelry box and think about how you might wear them in rotation with pieces from your LOVE IT designs.
+Maybe – Pieces you feel attached to but don’t wear often.
+Keep these in a special place and think about how you might rotate them with your favorites.

 Statement jewelry isn’t only for special occasions.
 A bold yet neutral necklace, like Michelle Pajak-Reynolds’s Undina Collection Venus necklace, looks amazing worn with a nice t-shirt and jeans, suit, little black dress or formal occasion gown.
 Photo credit: Julie Stanley/JuleImages